CryptoMitch/MyCodingJourney/README.md

 - **Experience:** Write a 40,000-word cryptocurrency course for the Empress DAO in Dubai.

 ## May 2023
-- **Experience:** In one weekend used No-code tools Softr.io and Airtable to create my first Software As a Service called the CryptoCompanion App.
-Which pulls in API information from various sources and renders it in my UI to enable crypto hobbyists to save time on crypto research.
+- **Experience:** In one weekend used No-code tools Softr.io and Airtable to create my first Software As a Service called the CryptoCompanion App, which pulls in API information from various sources and renders it in my UI to enable crypto hobbyists to save time on crypto research.
   - **Website:** https://www.cryptocompanion.app/

 ## April 2023